zramsay/eris-cli/docs/getting-started.md

 firstchain   *      0.16.0
 ```

-As with the `monax services ls -a` command, you can also see more information about your chain with `monax chains ls -a`.
-Note: the same holds true with `monax ls` and `monax ls -a`.
+Note: You can see more information with `monax ls --all`.

 To see the logs of the chain: